nrfconnect/sdk-nrf/tests/crypto/README.rst

 =======

 1. Compile and program the application.
 #.
-Observe the result of the different test vectors in the log using `RTT Viewer`_ or a terminal emulator.
+Observe the result of the different test vectors in the log using :ref:`RTT Viewer <zephyr:nordic_segger>` or a terminal emulator.
    The last line of the output indicates the test result::

       PROJECT EXECUTION SUCCESSFUL